JAVA-Sausages/Conway-s-Game-of-Life-Java/README.md

     - any live cellColor with two or three live neighbours lives on to the next generation.
     - any live cellColor with more than three live neighbours dies, as if by overpopulation.
     - any dead cellColor with exactly three live neighbours becomes a live cellColor, as if by reproduction.
-- only one playgroud can be active at once
+- only one playground can be active at once
-- playgroud is fixed in size (borders act as no cells squares)
+- playground is fixed in size (borders act as no cells squares)

 ### Secondary targets

 Secondary targets:

-- let the user to expand the gamefield to whatever proportions desired (or within some high enough constraints)
+- let the user expand the game field to whatever proportions desired (or within some high enough constraints)
 - let the user change both cellColor color and backgroundColor color
 - let user change cell size
 - let user change the underlying rules of the game: